That is all.

 Another American assumption that does not hold – seats are not for a set number of people.
 They are for as many people as can be crammed into them.
 A bajaj with 3 seats in the back and one in front for the driver?
 I’ve seen (and been one of) 9 passengers.
 A “mini bus” for 12?
 I’ve been one of 27.
 The larger buses….cram as many people in as you can.
 Hold on!

-An unfortunate addition to this is that some people think fresh air brings diseases (to you (??)….so unless you’ve staked out a window, settle in for a long, hot ride.
+An unfortunate addition to this is that some people think fresh air brings diseases to you (??)….so unless you’ve staked out a window, settle in for a long, hot ride.

-portation “system”.
-I made it to Jimma and back by myself, which definitely helped me out with the whole “I can do this!” thing.
+As I said in the intro, I’m thankfully relaxing and getting the hang of the transportation “system”.
+I made it to Jimma and back by myself, which definitely helped me with feeling like “I can do this!” thing.

 (*about thelittle three wheeled vehicle, and a kit-kit is a type of bus.)